 4. Try to avoid overeating or overdrinking.
 Remember when you were sad as a kid, and adults said, “Don’t feel bad.
 Have a cookie.”
 Or as an adult a well-meaning friend offered you ice cream or drinks after a breakup?
 The sugar and alcohol didn’t make you feel better.
 It made you feel different.
 And the cause of your sadness was never addressed.
 I know it’s hard, but try to feel your feelings rather than masking them.

-5. Consider signing up for the Grief Recovery 21/2 Day Personal Workshop.
-Our 2½ Day Personal Workshop will help you acquire the tools that you need to process all of your grief-related emotions with the goal being to regain a sense of hope and purpose in life.
+5. Consider signing up for the 90-Day Heal Your Heart Challenge.
+Our 90-Day Challenge will help you acquire the tools that you need to process all of your grief-related emotions with the goal being to regain a sense of hope and purpose in life.

 Please share this article with anyone who might be struggling this holiday season.
 And check back next week when we share more tools for getting through the holidays with a broken heart.